The fashion capital of the prehistoric world has been revealed

 Large deep-sea scallop shells were also highly prized by the prehistoric settlement’s inhabitants – and were almost certainly imported from what is now Spain or Portugal’s Atlantic coast.

-So far, the archaeologists have unearthed well over a hundred very fine copper knives, axes, punches and spearheads.
+So far, the archaeologists have unearthed well over 100 very fine copper knives, axes, punches and spearheads.
 Although they are mostly made of local southwest Spanish copper, some of the most spectacular copper items (the spearheads) were manufactured in eastern Mediterranean style.
-Most of the spearheads are unusually long (20-27 cms!!) - and in a style previously only known from what is now Turkey, Syria, Lebanon and Israel.
+Most of the spearheads are unusually long (20-27 cms) – and in a style previously only known from what is now Turkey, Syria, Lebanon and Israel.

 The scientific investigation of the site – located between the towns of Castilleja de Guzman and Valencina de la Concepción near Seville – is also revealing the makeup of the settlement’s population.
 Not only did the high-end fashion raw materials come from many different areas – but around 33 per cent of the settlement’s people were also non-local.
 This has been revealed through an isotopic study of skeletons, buried in the ancient settlement – but it is not yet known whether they came from elsewhere in Spain or from overseas.